 Credit: Magdalena Zurawska | shutterstock

-Sweet, juicy oranges are a delicious and healthy snack or addition to a meal.
-Well-known for their vitamin C content, oranges also contain high levels of potassium, dietary fiber, vitamin B, folic acid, phytonutrients, flavonoids and antioxidants.
-Oranges also contain choline, zeaxanthin and carotenoids.
+Sweet, juicy oranges make a delicious and healthy snack or addition to a meal.
 A whole orange contains only about 85 calories and has no fat, cholesterol or sodium.
+And, of course, "oranges are well known for their vitamin C content," said Laura Flores, a San Diego-based nutritionist.

-Oranges may boost your immune system, improve your skin, and are good for heart health, cholesterol levels, and other issues.
-Oranges may also help reduce the risk of certain cancers, respiratory diseases, rheumatoid arthritis, ulcers, and kidney stones.
+Oranges may boost your immune system and improve your skin; they also aid with heart health, cholesterol levels and other issues.
+Oranges may additionally help reduce the risk of respiratory diseases, certain cancers, rheumatoid arthritis, ulcers and kidney stones.

 Orange juice is also packed with nutrients but does not contain the fiber of a whole orange.
 Orange pith, the white substance between the peel and the flesh, is high in fiber.
-Furthermore, it is easy to consume more calories when drinking orange juice rather than eating an orange, warns the Centers for Disease Control.
+Furthermore, it is easy to consume more calories when drinking orange juice than when eating an orange, warns the Centers for Disease Control.

-Here are the nutrition facts from the U.S. Food and Drug Administration, which regulates food labeling through the National Labeling and Education Act:
+Here are the nutrition facts about oranges from the U.S. Food and Drug Administration, which regulates food labeling through the National Labeling and Education Act:

 *Percent Daily Values (%DV)